testdevlab/TestRay/README.md

 	  Id: //some/path
 	  NoRaise: false/true (Default - false -> will rise error on fail)

-Strategy and Id can by put as a list, in which case it will define a list of elements, and the first one to be clickable will be clicked.
+Strategy and Id can also be provided as lists, in which case the framework will click whichever element it finds first.
-Both lists for Startegy and Id must have the same size (Number of elements):
+Both of these lists (Strategy/Id) must have the same size (number of elements):

 	- Type: click
 	  Role: role1 (Optional. if not specified will use the first one defined in the case Roles)